Roots and Radishes

 • Wheat berries - If you've never had wheat berries before, this simple wheat berry salad is the perfect opportunity to try them.
 A wheat berry is essentially the whole grain of wheat, including the bran, germ, and endosperm.
 You can cook it similarly to barley, farro, or other whole grains!
 Note, it's not gluten free, but you can swap in quinoa for a gluten free grain salad, or pop over to this simple quinoa salad recipe.

-• Water to boil - Not pictured above, but to cook wheat berries, you'll need water to boil.
+• Water to boil - Not pictured above, but to cook wheat berries, you'll need water to boil them.
 We'll cook them similarly to pasta here - not so exact with the water-to-grain ratio, like rice or quinoa.

-• Lemon vinaigrette - For this recipe, we'll basically be using a simplified version of my go-to lemon vinaigrette recipe, aka without the shallots.
+• Lemon vinaigrette - For this recipe, we'll basically be using a simplified version of my go-to lemon vinaigrette recipe, just without the shallots.
 You're welcome to add shallots, if you'd like!

 • Feta - Or goat cheese.
 I frequently rotate between the two, and both are delicious.
 Goat cheese will provide tang, while feta provides saltiness.